MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockTriggers/BlockTriggerList.md

 # Block Documentation - Block Trigger

 Below is a list of all the available Block Trigger within Minecraft: Bedrock Edition for use with Block JSON files.

+>[!IMPORTANT]
+> Block Triggers require the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.
+>
+>Holiday Creator Features contains experimental gameplay features.
+As with all experiments, you may see additions, removals, and changes in functionality in Minecraft versions without significant advanced warning.
+>
+>To learn more about Experimental Features, please visit [Experimental Features in Minecraft: Bedrock Edition](../../../../../Documents/ExperimentalFeaturesToggle.md).

 ## Block Trigger List